We Asked 1,000 Photographers What Camera They Use in 2023 (And the Results Surprised Us!)

 Widely touted as one of the best DSLR cameras ever produced, the D750 was especially popular among wedding photographers due to its impressive high-ISO performance and articulating screen (rare at the time for a full-frame camera).

-In 4th place, the APS-C sensor Fujifilm X-T3 (released in September 2018) is another camera which was placed above its successor, the Fujifilm X-T4.
+In 4th place, the APS-C sensor Fujifilm X-T3 (released in September 2018) is another camera that was placed above its successor, the Fujifilm X-T4.

 Fujifilm lenses are more affordable than full-frame equivalents, which may be another reason for the popularity of the X-Series cameras.